“Those who don’t know history are doomed to repeat it.”

 This island fortress stands as a memorial for the courage, valor, and heroism of its Filipino and American defenders who bravely held their ground against the overwhelming number of invading Japanese forces during World War II. www.corregidorisland.com

 Once again, it’s a shame for us Filipinos to be traveling the whole world but neglecting the values and beauty that our own country beholds.
-If you are like me, who likes finding inspiration in my surroundings, there are plenty of lessons that you can learn in a historical site like this.
+If you are like me, who likes finding inspiration in my surroundings, there are plenty of lessons that you can learn at a historical site like this.
 And, maybe – just maybe, by learning and realizing these lessons, we could have a little bit more peace in this world.

 Realizing the hardships they had at that time, made me appreciate my present situation more.

-A day-tour in this place will immediately transport you to that moment in our history where locals fight for survival and independence.
+A day tour in this place will immediately transport you to that moment in our history where locals fight for survival and independence.
 The ruins remind us that the freedom we have right now never came about freely.
 Crumbled buildings and batteries remain, they are strategically scattered and preserved everywhere here, to keep us aware that someone fought this gruesome battle for us.

 Alliances/Partnerships are always better than doing everything alone.

-It doesn’t matter if the results were good or bad, what matters most is that the alliances we had, made us who we are right now, a country known for its diversity.
+It doesn’t matter if the results were good or bad, what matters most is that the alliances we had, made us who we are right now, a country is known for its diversity.
 We’ve made friendships all over the world, and I believe that’s a lot better than not knowing anyone at all.

 Farewells are never always sad.